| |

 Valcour Island Lighthouses, Lake Champlain, NY:

-was transformed into a granite Neo-Classical memorial to Samuel
+in 1912 into a granite Neo-Classical memorial to Samuel de Champlain,

-de Champlain, while remaining an active lighthouse.
-The completely
+while remaining an active lighthouse.
+The 1912 exterior incorporates

 and the light was recently reactivated.
 Repair and replacement